 How to avoid them

-Because over half of all sugar in the U.S. is derived from sugar beets (95% of which are GMO), if sugar is on the label it’s most likely a GMO.
-Currently the U.S. does not require labels to specify whether the sugar is derived from sugar cane or beets.
+Consider that over half of all sugar in the U.S. comes from sugar beets (95% of which are GMO).
+So, if you see sugar on the label, it’s most likely a GMO.

 - pure cane